odinnou/hexagonal-architecture-right-way/README.md

 This story is .NET-oriented, but you could adjust its content for Java without effort.

-My Medium.io story here: https://medium.com/@odinnou/hexagonal-architecture-in-net-the-fastest-right-way-df93bec46bff
+My Medium story here: https://medium.com/@odinnou/hexagonal-architecture-in-net-the-fastest-right-way-df93bec46bff